Comparing Styles across Languages: A Cross-Cultural Exploration of Politeness: A Holistic Politeness Dataset

 We provide a high-level overview of our dataset construction and annotation process, and give specific details in Appendix~\ref{sec:dataset}.

-\paragraph{Dataset} Our dataset contains 22,800 conversation snippets, or utterances, scraped from Wikipedia Talk Pages\footnote{Wikipedia Talk Pages are used by editors of the platform to communicate about proposed edits to articles.
-This is the same domain as the Stanford Politeness Corpus and \Tydip.} in English, Spanish, Chinese, and Japanese (5,700 utterances per language).
+\paragraph{Dataset.} Our dataset contains 22,800 conversation snippets, or utterances, scraped from Wikipedia Talk Pages\footnote{Wikipedia Talk Pages are used by editors of the platform to communicate about proposed edits to articles.
+This is the same domain as the Stanford Politeness Corpus and T{ Y}D{ I}P.} in English, Spanish, Chinese, and Japanese (5,700 utterances per language).
 Each utterance is 2-3 sentences long, and randomly sampled from all 41,000 scraped talk pages in each language.
 Note that we only scrape talk pages of articles that exist in all four languages, ensuring a similar distribution of topics across our dataset.

-\paragraph{Annotation} To label the dataset, we use Prolific to source annotators.
+\paragraph{Annotation.} To label the dataset, we use Prolific to source annotators.
 Respondents are required to be native speakers of the language they annotate, as well as indicate that it is their primary spoken language day-to-day.
 We include attention and fluency checks to ensure our annotations are of high quality.
 Annotators use a 5-point scale for labeling: ``Rude'', ``Slightly Rude'', ``Neutral'', ``Slightly Polite'', and ``Polite'', with three annotators labeling each utterance.
 We observe an average annotator agreement (Fleiss' kappa) of 0.186 across languages.

 Given the highly subjective nature of politeness, we expect to see a score in this range.
 Additionally, we convert the Stanford Politeness Corpus \cite{danescu2013computational} to a 5-point scale and observe a Fleiss' kappa of 0.153, indicating our agreement aligns with past work.

-A key distinction from the Stanford Politeness Corpus and \Tydip is that we do \textit{not} normalize the scores of each annotator to be centered at neutral.
+A key distinction between our dataset and the Stanford Politeness Corpus/\Tydip is that we do \textit{not} normalize the scores of each annotator to be centered at neutral.
 Levels of politeness vary culturally \cite{leech2007politeness, pishghadam2012study}; we therefore do not make any assumptions about the politeness level of an average utterance.

-Figure~\ref{fig:dataset} provides a visualization of the final annotated dataset.
+Figure~\ref{fig:dataset} provides a visualization of score distributions in our final annotated dataset.
 We observe that the average utterance from English, Spanish, and Chinese is closest to neutral, while the average Japanese utterance is closer to slightly polite.